dhis2/training-docs/content/tracker_use/lg_event reports.md

 ![table3_line_repeated](resources/images/event_reports/table3_line_cbs.png)

-> Now you can explain how the event type report selection affects our output.
-When we are creating event reports and use "event" as the output type, ALL of the events from within a program stage will be output on our report.
+> When we are creating event reports and use "event" as the output type, ALL of the events from within a program stage will be output on our report.
 There is a limitation here in that we can only pull all of our event data from within one program stage, and as a result there are not really "linked" together as they are separate lines within our report.

-We can further demonstrate this concept by showing more repeated event data. ***Modify the output so you are not filtering by any local case ID and change the period to this year.*** Try sorting the data by surname.
+We can further demonstrate this concept by adding more repeated event data. ***Modify the output so you are not filtering by any local case ID and change the period to this year.*** Try sorting the data by Surname.
 Scroll through the report; you should see several repeated events displayed on this report.

 ![table4_line_cbs](resources/images/event_reports/table4_line_cbs.png)